🧢 Coach T's Recap

 At Tracksuit, we don’t assume everyone moves through the funnel in a straight line, because that’s not always how real people make decisions.

-If someone is aware of your brand, we ask them every funnel question (except for preference, which is only asked if respondents consider a brand).
+If someone is aware of your brand, they'll be asked the remaining funnel questions regardless of their answers (except for preference, which is only asked if respondents consider a brand).

 The benefits of taking this approach 👇

-This approach gives you a more complete, more human view of your brand’s role in the market.
+This approach gives you a more complete view of how your brand is showing up in real consumer decision-making.

 💡 What should I do if I spot a non-linear pattern?